soul-codes/mobx-ui-statelets/docs/jekyll/headless.md

 1. The state is reasonably re-usable as the logic of other visual components.
 1. The state affects how other headless state gets updated.

-The rationale is that each of these criteria violates the encapsulation characteristics intended of React component state: private to the component and its chilldren, and dies with the component.
+The rationale is that, except for the reusability criterion, each of these criteria violates the encapsulation characteristics intended of React component state: private to the component and its chilldren, and dies with the component.
 This violation is in fact a rationale for moving domain state out of the React component hierarchy.